OtherAndrew/nuxt-blog/content/posts/nuxt-blog.md

 The old blog rendered Markdown content using a JavaScript module that parsed Markdown files with [remark](https://remark.js.org) and converted it to HTML which could then be displayed on the page.
 The problem with this approach was that it made use of Node modules that were disallowed by Vite, such as fs, path, and process.

-I was stuck figuring out how to get the Markdown content without having to create a dedicated backend for my blog.
+I was stuck figuring out how to get the Markdown content without having to create a dedicated back end for my blog.
 That was until I watched [Fireship's "Nuxt in 100 Seconds"](https://www.youtube.com/watch?v=dCxSsr5xuL8&t=96) video, where he mentions the [Nuxt Content](https://content.nuxt.com) module that did exactly what I wanted.
 Nuxt Content automatically fetches the Markdown file matching the current URL route and gives me both its content and metadata.
 Its also able to scan the file system for Markdown files, working around the restrictions on server-side Node modules.

 ### Rendering Markdown content